Can the CrowdStrike share price secure a recovery?

 While the stock has a sky-high valuation – which could create further volatility – it boasts highly-rated products, coupled with a strong market share.
-However, threats include growing competition in the face of SentinelOne [S], a newly-public company which is growing faster than CrowdStrike, while Alphabet [GOOGL] could soon crowd the market with the recent acquisition of cybersecurity firm Siemplify.
+However, threats include growing competition in the face of SentinelOne [S], a newly-public company which is growing faster than CrowdStrike [CRWD], while Alphabet [GOOG] could soon crowd the market with the recent acquisition of cybersecurity firm Siemplify.

 Meanwhile, CrowdStrike has yet to record a profit – in fact its losses are widening.
 Yet it remains an exciting stock in a burgeoning market.
 So, does the stock’s current price offer investors a chance to buy the dip for a stock that could surge?
 Or, are the company’s headwinds too strong to overcome?